dotnet/runtimelab/src/docs/swift-code-generation.md

 Priority: High (required for StoreKit2 and SwiftUI)

-Discriminated unions are not supported in C#, and their memory layout in Swift is opaque, fragile, and unstable.
-To interact with Swift enums, a wrapper is necessary for payoload access and initialization.
+Discriminated unions are not supported in C#.
+To interact with Swift enums, a wrapper is necessary for payload access and initialization.

 [Implementation details](binding-enums.md)